grosser/cia/Readme.md

 # using after_commit, useful if the CIA::Event is stored in a different database then the audited class
 class User < ActiveRecord::Base
   include CIA::Auditable
-  audited_attributes :email, :crypted_password, callback: :after_commit
+  audit_attribute :email, :crypted_password, callback: :after_commit
 end

 # passing arbitrary attributes into the .audit method